thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

 <details markdown="1">
 <summary>
-Setup the AWS EC2 instances
+Setup the Thingsboard instance on AWS EC2
 </summary>

 Use the Docker Compose file listed below to setup the AWS EC2 instance based on the [instruction](/docs/{{docsPrefix}}reference/performance/setup-aws-instances/).